atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 At the repeated intercession of Mr. Wilmot, I have read three affecting letters (received from his hands) from lord Woburn.
 I have transcribed them for your perusal. -- The melancholy tale related In two of them is a true one, as Mr. Wilmot assures me. -- Mr. Carey, it seems, dying without being capable of making a provision for his son, lord Woburn, from friendship to the father, and compassion to the child, immediately settled five thousand pounds upon him, and put him to school; from which time he has treated him like his own son. -- There is Something very great in this behaviour. something extremely humane. -- There always, indeed, appeared to me more greatness and goodness in lord Woburn, than in any man I ever knew. -- Yet, admitting, that he has acted wrong, upon a right principle, how can I extenuate his late conduct, with regard to me? -- Had he not sufficiently tried me before? -- -- There can be no apology for his conduct. -- He declared, indeed, in these letters which he sent immediately to me, after his strange behaviour, that his jealousy, roused by Dawson’s information, and his passion, increased by seeing me alone, and undressed, had rendered him no longer master of himsels. -- He did, it is true, behave in a manner entirely inconsistent with the regard he owed a woman who was so Soon to place her whole happiness in his power. -- No apology therefore, as I said before, can be made for his conduct. -- It is impossible, to advance anything in his favour, without supposing him to have been divested of reason, when he allied so much in opposition to discretion; -- and who would put herself into the hands of a madman?

-However, I beg you will read over the inclosed letters carefully, and give me your opinion. -- In the mean time, I will be honest enough to confess, that I have been, and am now, exceedingly affected by lord woburn’s complaints and illness. -- I sincerely wish that I had never been acquainted with him. -- Connexions with men are, I see, both disagreeable and dangerous. -- I will not, therefore, enter into any for the future.
+However, I beg you will read over the inclosed letters carefully, and give me your opinion. -- In the mean time, I will be honest enough to confess, that I have been, and am now, exceedingly affected by lord woburn’s complaints and illness. -- I sincerely wish that I had never been acquainted with him. -- connections with men are, I see, both disagreeable and dangerous. -- I will not, therefore, enter into any for the future.

 Mr. Wilmot, this friend of my lord’s, is most assiduous about me; but he has, hitherto, conducted himsels with a respectfulness, and deference, almost beyond conception. -- His looks and his manner convey more meaning than I choose to understand; and the fine things he says me, to my friends, are more than I can possibly merit. -- Yet all this submission and admiration, added to the agreeableness of his person, cannot make me behold him in the light I have regarded lord Woburn. -- Kitty, now deprived of the sight of the latter, thinks the former a very charming man; -- I fancy so, from my remarks on her behaviour; for she has not declared her partiality in his behalf.